rakaar/tthc/fig1_ephys/README.md

+# Figures
+- BF, BF0 plots: `bfs_gender_wise`
+- HE, HS, NE, NS plots: `he_hs_as_func_of_re_bf_gender_wise`

+# rms_match_db - Database - Column descriptions
+1. Animal name(Male name contain '_M', female '_F') `contains(animal_name, '_M') for male`
+2. location of electrode
+3. Channel Number.
+Type string
+4. Tone stim attenuation(dB SPL)
+5. HC stim attenuation(dB SPL)
+6. TONE Stimuli: 7 x 1 cell.
+7 - for 7 freq stimulus.
+Each cell is 5 x 2500.
+5 iters and 2500 ms bins.
+1/0 - spike or not
+7. Same as above, but for HC stimuli
+8. TONE stimuli: 7 x 1 vec.
+1 - response signigicantly > spont.
+0- Not
+9. Same as above, but for HC stimuli
+10. Tone stimulus: 7 x 1 vector.
+Mean response for a each stimulus.
+In spikes/ms
+11. Same as above for HC stimulus
+12. Best Frequency(BF). -1 indicates no BF, as sig response to No Tone stim
+13. Best fundamental Frequency(BF0). -1 indicates no BF0, as sig responses to No HC

 ## New files
 - fig1_ephys\see_raster_for_he_hs.m - example figure of raster for HE, HS
 - bfs_20.m - in 20 dB only, bf figures